 When you start a new sales job, there’s always a transition that includes many different learning curves.
 You learn how to embrace a new culture, learn to meet the expectations of new leadership, take on new functions within a sales job, and then there's the social pressure.

 One of the best ways to ease the pain of transition is to offer new sales hires training—training in areas that help introduce skills needed or training for existing salespeople to enhance skills they may have already developed but can always improve.

-1) Even the best athletes get 1:1 training.
 Offering online courses can be a cost effective way to help provide salespeople with new or refresher sales training on topics that mean the most to their professional development.
 It allows for management to provide an “on demand," training solution for a large sales team that doesn’t take them “off the streets.”

-3) Chunked learning is proven successful.
 As humans, we can only take in so much.
 Put someone in an all-day sales training and the feedback may be, “That was a great training session, but my brain is fried.”
 Short courses allow for smaller doses of great learning opportunities, and therefore will lead to better retention long-term.

 Regardless of the training you provide, it’s important to provide digestible doses of topics within sales that follow a sequence designed to reinforce positive behaviors and productive activity within the sales process.

 Editor's Note: This blog was originally published in 2015 and has since been updated